 Las Vegas Mayor Oscar Goodman won’t be running for governor of Nevada.

-Goodman said Monday that he didn’t want to be away from his wife, Carolyn, who wouldn’t move to Carson City, a requirement for Nevada’s governor.
+On Monday Goodman said he didn’t want to be away from his wife, Carolyn, who wouldn’t move to Carson City, a requirement for Nevada’s governor.

 "I love my wife more than life itself," Goodman said during a news conference in his 10th floor office at Las Vegas City Hall.
 "I would not want to wake up without my wife next to me."

-Goodman, who recently changed his registration status to nonpartisan to keep open the possibility of running as an independent, said he was undaunted by the fact that Nevadans have never elected a non-major-party candidate to the governor’s job.
+Goodman, who recently changed his registration status to nonpartisan to keep open the possibility of running as an independent, said he was undaunted by the fact Nevadans have never elected a nonmajor party candidate to the governor’s job.